• Skip to primary navigation

 Pets

 Finally, we know there is a growing trend to have backyard chickens as pets.
 If you are thinking of getting some of these chickens, you are in luck.
-This breed is very gentle.
+Salmon Faverolles have sweet personalities which make them a very gentle, sweet bird.
 Even handling a rooster is something that anyone can do, even small children.

 If you already have chickens, you will want to take some precautions when introducing new chickens to your existing flock.
 Because this breed is so passive, they tend to be lower on the pecking order and can get injured.